 You will need to obtain the necessary papers for residence in the canton of Geneva from the Swiss Embassy in your country of origin.
 Give yourself plenty of time to obtain the visa because the paperwork can take up to 3 months.

-When you arrive in Geneva, you must go to the Office Office cantonal de la population (OCP) with your visa and passport.
+Upon your arrival in Geneva, you must go to the Office cantonal de la population (OCP) with your visa and passport.
 We advise you to contact the OCP to check whether or not you will need to show them any additional documents.

 The rate of available housing in Geneva is about 2 per 1000.
-Rents are therefore high and finding somewhere to live is very difficult.
-We therefore strongly urge you to have a firm commitment for accommodation before you arrive.
+Rents are therefore high and it is very difficult to find a place to live.
+We therefore strongly recommend that you obtain a firm commitment for accommodation before you arrive.
 It is possible to find a room in a university residence (you need an ISIS number before applying), on the commercial rental market or a flat-share.